D-Jeffrey/Win10SupportScripts/README.md

 ### precommit.cmd
 This works as part of above.
 Using https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/windows-setup-enable-custom-actions#custom-action-script-locations-and-examples precommit custom actions, I dismount the drives using a old school cmd which inputs to diskpart

+## __AdjustPrivilege.ps1__
+This is from Ondřej Ševeček (https://www.sevecek.com/EnglishPages/default.aspx) Backup privilege (SeBackupPrivilege),can be enabled for a process or thread it automatically gives the generic read permission to any resource operation.
+I will use it for PST scan scripts without requiring a change in user permissions to directories.